tom-seddon/VSScripts/README.md

 quick walkthrough
 =================

-Once you have the VSScripts extension installed, run Visual Studio 2013.
+Once you have the VSScripts extension installed, run Visual Studio.
+(The screen grabs for this walkthrough were taken in VS2013; it's very similar for VS2015.)

 Note new SCRIPTS menu.